vrybka/Melody-door/README.md

 Home automation program that plays a song from a user-specified playlist whenever the door is opened.
 This program combines the power of IoT devices and music streaming services to create a delightful and functional experience.
 It creates a warm and welcoming atmosphere in your home, enhancing the overall experience for you and your guests.
 You can choose a playlist that sets the mood as soon as the front door opens, whether it's a cheerful tune for your family or a soothing melody for relaxation.

 *	Sensor: Magnetic Reed switch / contact sensor installed on the door.
 When the door is opened, the sensor detects the change and triggers the music playback.
 *	Playlist Configuration: The music is chosen from a user-specified Spotify playlist.
-Spotify Premium account and authentication required.
+Spotify Premium account and authentication is required.

 <p align="center"><img src="./schema.jpg" width="800"></p>